Find Trade Colleges

 Hand Sewer

-What is a Hand Sewer?
+What Does it Take to Be a Hand Sewer?

 Hand Sewer Definition Sew, join, reinforce, or finish, usually with needle and thread, a variety of manufactured items.
 Includes weavers and stitchers.